ed-kung/CSUN-Econ-433/labs/lab07/README.md

 	# Recode race as a factor variable
 	# YOUR CODE HERE

-	# Show that in the non-experimental cohort,
+	# Create a boolean variable called SMALL that is True if
-	# class size is related to race and family income.
+	# class_size=="SMALL" and False otherwise
-	# Do this by regressing class_size on race and
+	# YOUR CODE HERE

-	# family_income, then showing that the coefficients
+	# Show that in the non-experimental cohort, class size is related to
-	# are non-zero and statistically significant.
+	# demographics.
+Do this by regressing SMALL on log(family_income) and race
-	# (Call the regression mod1)
+	# and show that the coefficients statistically significant.

-	# REGRESSION CODE HERE
+	# REGRESSION CODE HERE (Call the regression mod1)

-	stargazer(mod1, type="text", keep.stats=c("n","rsq"))
+	stargazer(mod1, type="text", keep.stat=c("n","rsq"))

 Hints: